Cephalonia: Gallery

+Reception

 In popular culture

-Cephalonia is the home of Kassandra and Alexios, main characters of the videogame Assassin's Creed Odyssey (2018).
+Cephalonia (spelt Kephallonia in game) is the home of Alexios and Kassandra, main characters of the videogame Assassin's Creed Odyssey (2018).

 The 1994 novel Captain Corelli's Mandolin by Louis de Bernières, and the 2001 film adaptation of the same name, are primarily set in Cephalonia.

+Albert Cohen’s novels also take place in Cephalonia, such as Solal (1930) or Mangeclous.